How long was the work day? Did enslaved workers have holidays?

-Did slave children work?
+Did enslaved children work?

-Did Jefferson pay his slaves?
+Did Jefferson pay any of his enslaved laborers?

 To some skilled workmen (coopers and charcoalburners) Jefferson gave special premiums for productivity and efficiency.
 Young workers, like the boys in the nailery, were encouraged to be more industrious by non-financial incentives, such as special clothing and meat rations.